-Whether you have to deal with a big tax bill in the present, are worried an unmanageable tax bill could be in your future, or you’re just an installment agreement enthusiast, this is the article for you.
+Whether you have to deal with a big tax bill in the current year, are worried an unmanageable tax bill could be in your future, or you’re just an installment agreement enthusiast, this is the article for you.

 Clarify your tax payment obligations

 “One’s approach strategy depends on [whether] you actually owe the money or not,” explains Donna Merrill, business tax expert and founder of Business Untangled, Inc. However, she makes clear that regardless of whether or not you think you owe the money, a tax due notice needs to be addressed in some way.
-If you ignore paying the balance due, the IRS could take collection actions against you by levying your bank account or garnishing your wages.
+If you ignore paying the balance due, the IRS could take collection actions against you by levying your bank account or wage garnishment.

 If you do believe there is an error in how your tax liability was calculated, Merrill recommends calling the IRS and explaining the issue as well as asking for an extension to properly figure out the situation.

 Generally, however, Merrill recommends working with a tax professional if you can afford it — especially if you owe back taxes and face penalties.